How to Setup High Availability File Transfer Servers

 Port - the port number of the JSCAPE MFT Server service on your secondary server

-Username - the username you enter as login information when connecting to your secondary server via the JSCAPE MFT Server Manager.
+Username - the administrative username you enter when logging-in to your secondary server via the JSCAPE MFT Server Manager.

 Once Failover mode is activated, you can synchronize server configurations between your two servers.